susam/gitpr/README.md

     git clone https://GITHUB/UPSTREAM-OWNER/REPO.git
     cd REPO

+If the repository was already cloned to the local system earlier, then ensure that local main development branch is up to date with that in the upstream repository.

+    git pull

-Create a temporary branch (`pr` for example) to pull the contribution (pull request) from the CONTRIBUTOR's branch in it:
+Create a temporary branch (`pr` for example) to pull the contribution (pull request) from the CONTRIBUTOR's branch in it.

     git checkout -b pr
     git pull https://GITHUB/CONTRIBUTOR/REPO.git TOPIC-BRANCH